maros/Zway-WeatherAlert/README.md

 # Zway-WeatherAlert

 Zway automation module for severe weather alerts.
-Alert levels are by a number ranging from 0 to 5.
+Displays alert levels ranging from 0 (no alert) to 5 (exterme) via a multilevel sensor virtual device.
 Weather alerts are available for the following countries.

 * Austria
 * Belgium